anamnesis-project/anamnesis-blog/content/posts/week-4.md

 - NFR1 - The website pages must have at least 4.5:1 contrast ratio for normal text.
 - NFR2 - The website pages must have at least 3:1 contrast ratio for large text.
 - NFR3 - The website must have its text with minimum 16px.
+- NFR4 - All hinges and locks must be made from non-brittle materials to avoid cracking under stress.
+- NFR5 - All compartments must be accessible for maintenance without requiring specialized tools.
+- NFR6 - The total weight of the system must not exceed 5 kg.
+- NFR7- The system must use The OMRON HEM-7113 pressure monitor.

 # Budget